 Jane Eyre (2011)

 First of all, the film makes every effort to stay true to the novel, covering all the major events.
-The film demonstrates Jane Eyre’s intellectual rigour and a will to match Mr. Rochester’s intelligence and wit.
-The fact that Fassbender, playing Mr. Rochester, has so little screen time only adds to his enigmatic personality on screen.
-While some interesting novel’s bits were omitted from the film, for example Mr. John Rivers’ infatuation with Rosamond Oliver, its understandable given the film’s length.
+The film demonstrates Jane Eyre’s intellectual rigour and will to match Mr. Rochester’s intelligence and wit.
+The fact that Fassbender, playing Mr. Rochester, has so little screen time only contributes to his personality remaining so enigmatic throughout the film.
+While some interesting passages in the novel were omitted from the film, for example, Mr. John Rivers’ infatuation with Rosamond Oliver, this move is understandable given the film’s length.

-Wasikowska and Fassbender’s screen chemistry is not the greatest in film history, but, this may have its advantages.
-The aloof appearance of the main characters and their seeming personalities’ incompatibility on screen is the exact point of the story.
-The real Jane Eyre should be the near-exact opposite of Mr. Rochester in both spirit and will power, and what better way to convey this, and boost the mysterious attraction between the two, but to make audience subconsciously question the characters’ compatibility?
+Wasikowska and Fassbender’s screen chemistry may not be the greatest in film history, but, given the story at hand, this may have its advantages.
+The appearance of aloofness of the main characters, and the seeming incompatibility of their personalities is the exact point of the story.
+The real Jane Eyre should be the near-exact opposite of Mr. Rochester in both spirit and will power, and what better way to convey this, and boost the mysterious attraction between the two, than to cast so contrasting the actors to make the audience subconsciously question the characters’ compatibility?

-What is certain, however, is that the director, Cary Fukunaga (‘Sin Nombre’ (2009)) has succeeded to convey the emotional intensity between Jane Eyre and Mr. Rochester.
-The tension between them is felt from the beginning, and their rapidly growing silent fascination with each other and later attachment are conveyed masterfully (even though Mr. Rochester’s ‘transformation’ from a brooding and cold master to a helpless ‘Romeo’ is, arguably, made too soon in the film).
+What is certain, however, is that the director, Cary Fukunaga (‘Sin Nombre’ (2009)), has succeeded to convey the emotional intensity between Jane Eyre and Mr. Rochester.
+The almost-sexual inner tension between them is felt from the very beginning, and their rapidly growing silent fascination with each other and later attachment are conveyed masterfully (even though Mr. Rochester’s “transformation” from a brooding and cold master to a helpless “Romeo” is perhaps made too soon in the film).
 However, while the main cast seems nearly perfect, Amelia Clarkson, who plays young Jane Eyre, is completely miscast.

-In conclusion, it can be said that, although not as gripping as ‘Pride & Prejudice’ (2005), ‘Jane Eyre’ is still a good and visually beautiful adaptation of the classic novel, with an effective, touching ending.
-A ‘must-see’ for any lover of romantic period dramas.
+In conclusion, it can be said that, although not as gripping as ‘Pride & Prejudice’ (2005), ‘Jane Eyre’ is still a good and visually-beautiful adaptation of the classic novel, with an effective, moving ending; a “must-see” for any lover of romantic period dramas.
 8/10